Free City of Danzig: Government

 The Free City was governed by the Senate of the Free City of Danzig, which was elected by the parliament (Volkstag) for a legislative period of four years.
 The official language was German, although the usage of Polish was guaranteed by law.
 The political parties in the Free City corresponded with the political parties in Weimar Germany; the most influential parties in the 1920s were the conservative German National People's Party, the Social Democratic Party of the Free City of Danzig and the Catholic Centre Party.
 A Communist Party was founded in 1921 with its origins in the Spartacus League and the Communist Party of East Prussia.
-Several liberal parties and Free Voter's Associations existed and ran in the elections with varying success.
+Several liberal parties and Free Voters' Associations existed and ran in the elections with varying success.
 A Polish Party represented the Polish minority and received between 3% (1933) and 6% (1920) of the vote (in total, 4,358 votes in 1933 and 9,321 votes in 1920).

 Initially, the Nazi Party had only a small amount of success (0.8% of the vote in 1927) and was even briefly dissolved.
 Its influence grew with the onset of difficult economic times and the increasing popularity of the Nazi Party in Germany proper.
 Albert Forster became the Gauleiter in October 1930.
-The Nazis won 50 percent of votes in the Volkstag elections of 28 May 1933, and took control of the Senate in June 1933, with Hermann Rauschning becoming President of the Senate of Danzig.
+The Nazis won 50% of the votes in the Volkstag elections of 28 May 1933, and took control of the Senate in June 1933, with Hermann Rauschning becoming President of the Senate of Danzig.
 In contrast to Germany, the Nazi Party was relatively weak in the Free City of Danzig, and remained unstable because of "furious factional struggles" which plagued the Nazi administration throughout its rule.
 The party membership was generally low, and the 1935 election in Danzig "amounted to an electoral defeat for the Nazis".
 The democratic opposition remained strong and was able to temporarily block the Nazi Gleichschaltung policies between 1935 and 1937.
 German Catholics were supportive of the Polish minority and most Danzig Poles voted for the Catholic Centre Party.
 Social Democrats were also willing to cooperate with Catholics and Poles, and the Catholic Church in Danzig was pro-Polish and opposed National Socialism.